The capital city of Northern Ireland

 On my second trip to Belfast in April 2023 I made sure I stayed a few nights in the Europa Hotel.
 It’s a perfectly functional business/tourist hotel, but the sense of history makes it special.
 In one part of the large lobby area is a history corner which outlines the role the Europa has played during the Troubles and since, and also names a number of illustrious guests who have stayed there.

 , Belfast impressed me more than I had anticipated when I first went there in 2012.
 Not only did I find it a very pleasant and friendly place, but also extremely interesting.
 I had far too little time in the city on that occasion; so when I returned in April 2023, in contrast, I made sure I had plenty of time at my disposal, eight days it total, in fact.
 And I had no trouble at all filling these.

 fairly easy to get to overland from within (Northern) Ireland, also by air; quite variable price-wise.

 To get to Belfast from within Northern Ireland

 , buses are the usual form of public transport.
 To/from Dublin

 there are also train links, but these cost about twice as much, unless you pre-book well in advance.
-Both the train station and central bus station are centrally located, at East Bridge Street and Great Victoria Street, respectively.
+Both the main train station and bus station are centrally located, at East Bridge Street and Great Victoria Street, respectively.

 Driving by hire car in these parts can also cost you a pretty penny.
 It's only recommended if you really absolutely need the flexibility and want to go independently to places otherwise not so easily reachable.